Adele 이슬 Kenworthy

 what is the first taste you can remember?

 to carry within us an orchard, a line from Li Young Lee’s From Blossoms, is a poem that celebrates community at every point of connection.
 As a first generation American with immigrant parents – in all the language and cultural divides that separated us – this exhibition explores the embodied gestures and rituals of care that fill the silences between us.
-In this space of transnational cultural memory, as a femme presenting Asian American, Kenworthy brings cut fruit to Transformer as an intervention in this country’s landscape of care as a commodity.
+I brought cut fruit to Transformer as an intervention in this country’s landscape of care as a commodity.

 You can learn more about the exhibition at transformerdc.org/e19